 Upon successful completion of the course, learners will be issued joint PHECC/EMS & Associates certificates/cards, which will be valid for two years from the date of issue.

-For those wishing to do a Refresher course, and who have an existing First Aid Responder certificate, EMS & Associates must see a copy of this certificate prior to entry onto the course.
+For those wishing to do a Recertification course, and who have an existing First Aid Response certificate, EMS & Associates must see a copy of this certificate prior to entry onto the course.

 Anyone with a certificate outside the expiry date will need to repeat the full course.